Accepting the Hazards of Relationship

 The First Principle: Inner Independence

-Inner Independence means that your center of gravity is the inner wholeness of your self.
+Inner Independence means your center of gravity is the inner wholeness of your self.
 If your center of gravity is in the other person you have an inherently unstable structure that will be a hazard-making machine.
-If you have time, the following is the Zap Oracle card on inner independence:

 For more on the centrality of your relationship to yourself: